 - Let the shampoo absorb into the stain for a few minutes.

-- Let the shampoo dry completely, then vacuum the carpet.
+- Let the shampoo dry thoroughly, then vacuum the carpet.

 - Repeat if needed.

-Luckily, it’s fairly easy to remove dirt and mud stains from hard surfaces.
+Luckily, it’s pretty easy to remove mud stains from hard surfaces.
 Here are the steps you need to follow:

 - Let the mud stain dry.